dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 who is in charge.
 You and the truth are the final authority, brought about by mathematics and the physical laws of our universe.

-The three questions of print/farm/serve also point to the reasons why digital monies failed in the past, and why CBDCs will fail in the
+The questions surrounding _printing_, _farming_, and _serving_ point to the reasons why digital monies failed in the past, and why CBDCs will fail in the
 future:

-1.  "admins" abused their powers and printed more outright,
+1.  "admins" abuse their powers and print more outright,
-2.  "players" found a way to make more of it cheaply,
+2.  "players" find ways to make more of it cheaply,
 3.  "the arena" ceases to exist, either because of bankruptcy or state intervention.